 Each resident research committee should consist of the RPD and at least one other member, in order to draw upon the expertise of others and to ensure a comprehensive group of research mentors for each resident.
 Research committees are finalized with the approval of the department chairs and/or practice facility administrator(s) of involved faculty/staff.
 Committees should meet on a regular basis to discuss aspects of the research process (e.g., research question development, research methods development, data analysis).
-Committee members should have completed OUHS IRB requirements for participation in research involving human subjects.
-Prior to any changes in data collection, residents must work with the Biostatistician to confirm implications for the research protocol.
+Committee members should have completed OUHSC IRB requirements for participation in research involving human subjects.